RenRenJuan/Green-Travel-Carbon-App/README.md

 ## 2.0.0

-- An Expo version of the same functionality as the original 2011 app but a completed and x-platform app that actually reports trip fuel impact.
+- An Expo version of the same functionality as the original 2011 app but a completed and x-platform app that actually reports trip carbon impact accurately.

   The 2.0.n series is a replacement on google and first version on apple and will be maintained separate from the subsequent production line which will use the [common mechanism](https://sameboat.live/sb-app)